+Debugging the 8032 MCU Module.
 The 8032 on the MCU module may be debugged in-circuit using the same four basic JTAG signals as used for JTAG ISP (TDI, TDO, TCK, TMS).
 The signals TSTAT and TERR are not needed for debugging, and they will not create a problem if they exist on the circuit board while debugging.
-The same connector specified in Figure 94 on page 256 can be used for ISP or for 8032 debugging.
+The same connector specified in Figure 94., page 230 can be used for ISP or for 8032 debugging.
 There are 3rd party suppliers of uPSD34xx JTAG debugging equipment (check www.st.com/psm).
 These are small pods which connect to a PC (or notebook computer) using a USB interface, and they are driven by an 8032 Integrated Development Environment (IDE) running on the PC.

 Standard debugging features are provided through this JTAG interface such as single-step, breakpoints, trace, memory dump and fill, and others.
-There is also a dedicated Debug pin (shown in Figure 91 on page 253) which can be configured as an output to trigger external devices upon a programmable internal event (e.g., breakpoint match), or the pin can be configured as an input so an external device can initiate an internal debug event (e.g., break execution).
+There is also a dedicated Debug pin (shown in Figure 91., page 226) which can be configured as an output to trigger external devices upon a programmable internal event (e.g., breakpoint match), or the pin can be configured as an input so an external device can initiate an internal debug event (e.g., break execution).
 The Debug pin function is configured by the 8032 IDE debug software tool.
-See Section 12: Debug unit on page 50 for more details.
+See DEBUG UNIT, page 40 for more details.
+The Debug signal should always be pulled up externally with a weak pull-up (100K minimum) to

-The Debug signal should always be pulled up externally with a weak pull-up (100K minimum) to V{CC} even if nothing is connected to it, as shown in Figure 92 on page 254 and Figure 93 on page 255.
+V{CC} even if nothing is connected to it, as shown in Figure 92., page 227 and Figure 93., page 229.